Human-Centred Requirements Engineering for Critical Systems: Insights from Disaster Early Warning Applications: Discussion

 \subsection{Recommendations and A Call to Action}

 We propose some recommendations presented in Table \ref{tab_recommendations} for system designers, requirements engineers, and policymakers.
-These recommendations aim to ensure a more human-centric and participatory RE process so that vulnerable communities are considered in the equation.
+These recommendations aim to ensure a more human-centric, participatory RE process that considers vulnerable communities.
 They also help ensure that critical systems are accessible for all, especially during safety-critical situations.

 We bring forward a call to action for critical systems.
-Critical systems exist to protect people, yet they often fail the very communities that need them most.
+Critical systems exist to protect people, yet research has shown that the most vulnerable communities are consistently underrepresented in the design processes that shape these systems \cite{martins2020, tizard2024}, leaving them at greater risk when these systems fail.
 As disasters intensify and technology becomes central to emergency response, human-centricity is no longer optional.
 It is a fundamental component of safety.
 This study has shown that participatory requirements engineering can bridge that gap, translating community needs into implementable design requirements that make systems truly life-saving.
-The way forward is clear and we have presented a summarised version of our recommendations and a plan for future critical system design in Figure \ref{fig_actionPlan}.
+The way forward is clear, and we have presented a summarised version of our recommendations and a plan for future critical system design in Figure \ref{fig_actionPlan}.